cypher4859/command-line-murders-in-docker/Game/README.md

 To figure out whodunit, you need access to a command line.

-Once you're ready, run a docker container using `docker run -it cypher4859/command-line-murders:latest /bin/bash`
+Once you're ready, pull the `cypher4859/command-line-murders:latest` image and run with `docker container run -it cypher4859/command-line-murders:latest /bin/bash`.

-You should have a Terminal, and be in the `/Game` directory.
-You can start by reading the file 'instructions'.
+You should hve a Terminal; Go to the location of the files, and start by reading the file 'instructions'.

 One way you can do this is with the command: